rsbertolini/Election_Analysis/README.md

 # Election_Analysis
+$ git config --global core.autocrlf true

 ## Overview of Project
 The purpose of this project was to familiarize ourselves with file input/output handling.
 We read in a comma delimited file of votes and tallied multiple data points in the file and output those results to both the terminal and a text file.
 The file only contained 3 values per row but we were able to compute both total counts and percentage counts for both candidates and county data.

 ## Election Audit Results
 * The total number of votes cast in this congressional election was 369,711
 * Largest county turnout was Denver

 **County Results**
 -----------------------------------------------------------------------
 Jefferson: 10.5% (38,855 total votes)